wingify/readme-central/reference/API/fme-feature-flags-rules/index.md

 > 📘 Please Note
 >
-> **These APIs are applicable only to the[Feature Management and Experimentation](https://developers.vwo.com/v2/docs/fme-overview)(FME) Product.** Ensure your project is configured accordingly before making API requests.
+> **These APIs are applicable only to the[Feature Experimentation](https://developers.vwo.com/v2/docs/fme-overview) Product.** Ensure your project is configured accordingly before making API requests.